MHordecki/2x2x2-explorer/docs/source/traversal.rst

     with the state provided by argument *state*.
 Some traversal implementations may ignore it, some may not.

-    Second parameter is an user-provided :class:`Examiner` object. :class:`Examiner` is an another abstract base class, acting as a functor object.
+    Second parameter is a user-provided :class:`Examiner` object. :class:`Examiner` is an another abstract base class, acting as a functor object.

   .. method:: virtual void setVerbosity(bool verbosity);